cis-ds/course-site/content/notes/application-program-interface.markdown

 ## Search for variables

-`get_()` requires knowing the variable ID, of which there are thousands. `load_variables()` downloads a list of variable IDs and labels for a given Census or ACS and dataset.
+`get_acs()` or `get_decennial()` requires knowing the variable ID, of which there are thousands. `load_variables()` downloads a list of variable IDs and labels for a given Census or ACS and dataset.
 You can then use `View()` to interactively browse through and filter for variables in RStudio.

 ## Drawing maps

-`tidycensus` also can return [simple feature geometry](/notes/simple-features/) for geographic units along with variables from the decennial Census or ACS, which can then be [visualized using `geom_sf()`.](/notes/vector-maps/) Let's look at median household incomeby Census tracts from the 2012-2016 ACS in Loudoun County, Virginia:
+`tidycensus` also can return [simple feature geometry](/notes/simple-features/) for geographic units along with variables from the decennial Census or ACS, which can then be [visualized using `geom_sf()`.](/notes/vector-maps/) Let's look at median household income by Census tracts from the 2012-2016 ACS in Loudoun County, Virginia:

 ```r